Improving awareness, diagnosis and treatment of primary immunodeficiencies worldwide.

 How is Primary Immunodeficiency diagnosed?

-If you believe you might have PID, the first step is to get an expert evaluation.
 An immune system specialist, called an immunologist, can help with diagnosis and treatment.
-When an immunologist evaluates your immune system, the evaluation may include: a detailed medical history, a physical exam, blood tests and vaccines to test your immune response.
+When an immunologist evaluates the immune system, the evaluation may include: a detailed medical history, a physical exam, blood tests and vaccines to test the immune response.